Think it’s too late to improve your financial situation? These 40 over 40 folks with inspirational money success stories prove it’s not!

 Amy stumbled across Mr. Money Mustache and the FIRE community at the age of 45 and it completely changed her life.
 She and her husband paid off all non-mortgage debt ($65,000) in 3.5 years and aggressively saved and invested for retirement.
 Through pulling many different levers ourselves – cutting expenses, earning more, saving more, and investing – plus a great stock market, they were also able to triple their net worth to seven digits in six years.
 Amy was able to leave her full time job two years ago at the age of 49 to devote herself to family and passion projects like Life Zemplified.
 John will will retire within the next couple of years, 10+ years earlier than he originally thought he could.

 Did you find this 40 over 40 article inspiring?
 Share it with a friend or on social media!
-And if you’d like more inspiring stories, check out these debt free stories as well.
+And if you’d like more inspiring stories, check out these getting out of debt stories as well.